Thursday 4 September 2008

 The 36-year-old neuro-scientist was arrested in Ghazni province of Afghanistan in July this year while loitering around the governor’s compound.

 Siddiqui was held for questioning by army officers and FBI agents, but she allegedly snatched an army officer’s M-4 rifle and fire it at other members of the US interview team.
-She repeatedly stated her in
+She repeatedly stated her intent and desire to kill Americans, according to the indictment filed on Tuesday.

-leased from the US court, Aafia has also been charged with attempt to murder, triggering terrorism, armed attacks on US forces in Afghanistan and keeping illegal armaments.
+According to a statement released from the US court, Aafia has also been charged with attempt to murder, triggering terrorism, armed attacks on US forces in Afghanistan and keeping illegal armaments.
 If convicted, she might have to undergo life imprisonment, 20 years imprisonment and eight years imprisonment for each charges respectively.

 Siddiqui, who had been missing for five years and reappeared in Ghazni under suspicious circumstances, was arrested on July 17 and brought to the US the next day on the ground that she had been planning a suicide attack.
 PTI